IHE/RAD.IRA/input/pagecontent/volume-1.md

 - Subscribe to Reporting Session [RAD-X1]
 - Connect to Notification Channel [RAD-X2]

-For a Synchronizing Application, the session is provided by the Driving Application during launch.

-For a Driving Application, it generates a unique session ID to start a new session.
+A Driving Application is a `Subscriber` that can launch other applications and request context changes.
+It generates a unique session ID to start a new session.

+A Synchronizing Application is a `Subscriber` launches by a Driving Application and listens to events in the reporting session.

+> Note: The same `Subscriber` can be both a Driving Application and a Synchronizing Application in a reporting session depending on the workfow.
+Image Display in [Use Case #2](volume-1.html#1xx422-use-case-2-worklist-manager-driven-reporting) is an example.

 <div>
 {%include common-subscription.svg%}